-Kia Ceed review - MPG, CO2 and Running Costs
+Kia Ceed - MPG, CO2 and running costs

-Residual values for the Kia Ceed are higher than some of its rivals, although they still fall behind the VW Golf in that regard.
-A long equipment list and Kia’s transferable 7-year warranty help to keep values strong, and after three years and 36,000 miles you can expect to get around 38-44 per cent of its value back.
-The exceptions are the First Edition models, which are worth around 34 percent of their new value, reflecting the higher list price that these models command.
+Residual values for the Kia Ceed are higher than some of its rivals, although they still fall behind the Toyota Corolla and VW Golf.
+A long equipment list and Kia’s transferable seven-year warranty help to keep values strong, and after three years and 36,000 miles you can expect to get an average of 46 to 51 per cent of its original list price back.

 In this review

-- 1Kia Ceed reviewThe Kia Ceed is one of the firm’s best-selling cars, and the third-generation model is a hatchback front-runner
+- 1Kia Ceed reviewThe Kia Ceed is one of the firm’s best-selling cars, and the latest model is a hatchback front-runner

-- 3MPG, CO2 and Running Costs - currently readingLatest engines help reduce fuel consumption and emissions, but they’re still a little off the class best
+- 3MPG, CO2 and Running Costs - currently readingLatest Ceed's mild-hybrid engines help reduce fuel consumption and emissions, with overall running costs pretty reasonable

 - 5Practicality, comfort and boot spaceClever packaging means decent space for adults to travel in comfort, while luggage space is excellent

-- 6Reliability and SafetyStacks of safety kit and a class-leading warranty should make life with a Kia Ceed as straightforward as possible
+- 6Reliability and SafetyStacks of safety kit and a generous warranty should make life with a Kia Ceed as straightforward as possible